Homepage Crafts Unlimited (UK)

 The arm and leg sockets on my doll are falling to pieces, is there anything that can be done?

 Limb sockets on all types of dolls apart from rubbery plastic ones and thin waxy ones (example) are repairable.
 Some repainting is usually necessary to disguise the repair but unless the damage has extended into the body of the doll, repainting can normally be restricted to the joint area and is not intrusive.
-See prices for repair costs.

 Top